 • 230 Square Miles

 Many gamers play Death Stranding and can't help but think about how they'll never get to play the game from the PT Demo.
-This game feels like the movie Serenity, which finished the Firefly television series.
+This game feels like the movie Serenity, which ended the Firefly television series.
 It was well-received but also felt (in a tiny way) like too-little-too-late.

 One thing this excellent game has is a gigantic map to explore; the map in Death Stranding is 230 square miles located somewhere in the post-apocalyptic U.S. The map is big, but a fair portion of the map is mountainous terrain.
 This type of terrain makes for great sweeping views of the game world, but it also makes the map feel smaller.